marknotton/craft-plugin-browser/README.md

 # Browser *for Craft CMS*

-Gathers server-side information on the users agent data.
+Query the server-side information from the users agent data.

 ##Table of Contents